-Shannon Kolakowski’s When Depression Hurts Your Relationship helps readers who struggle with depression learn how to foster a strong, loving relationship with their partner.
+Shannon Kolakowski’s When Depression Hurts Your Relationship helps readers who struggle with depression recognize the ways depression can affect their relationship and teaches the skills needed to foster a strong, loving relationship with their partner.

 Reader reviews at Goodreads.com